Cognigy/Documentation/docs/ai/empower/llms/llm-token-counter.md

 # Large Language Model Token Counter

-In Cognigy.AI, you can use a [Code Node](../../build/node-reference/basic/code/overview.md) to track the Large Language Model (LLM) token usage for Knowledge Search and Answer Extraction with the [Search Extract Output Node](../../build/node-reference/other-nodes/knowledge-search.md), [AI Agent Node](../../build/node-reference/ai/ai-agent.md), and [AI Copilot Nodes](../../build/node-reference/ai-copilot/overview.md).
+In Cognigy.AI, you can use a [Code Node](../../build/node-reference/basic/code/overview.md) to track the Large Language Model (LLM) token usage for Knowledge Search and Answer Extraction.
 This way, you can track your [LLM providers](providers/all-providers.md) costs.

 The LLM Token Counter capability outputs the total token usage of each model you are using for Knowledge Search and Answer Extraction within a chat session.

 ## Prerequisite

 - You have configured LLMs that [support Knowledge Search and Answer Extraction](model-support-by-feature.md).
+- You have added a [Search Extract Output Node](../../build/node-reference/other-nodes/knowledge-search.md), [AI Agent Node](../../build/node-reference/ai/ai-agent.md), or [AI Copilot Nodes](../../build/node-reference/ai-copilot/overview.md) to your Flow to perform Knowledge Search and Answer Extraction.

 ## Limitations